whg-training/statistics-course/Genes/practicals/Genes across species/What_gene_annotation_data_looks_like.md

 Can you work these out?

+### How are gene annotations created?

+The Ensembl gene annotations are created using a particular pipeline based on computational prediction.
+It is described in detail [here](https://www.ensembl.org/info/genome/genebuild/index.html).

 ### What's in the file?

 If you look at the spec you'll see the third column of the file above is called the `type`.
 The